GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Back-End/README.en.md

     - `prisma:` Bundles the PrismaModule (prisma.module.ts) and PrismaService (prisma.service.ts), centralizing Prisma integration in NestJS.
         - `prisma.module.ts`: Defines and globally exports the Prisma module in NestJS, registering the PrismaService as a provider to allow injection into any part of the application.
         - `prisma.service.ts`: Extends PrismaClient, automatically managing the database connection during initialization and disconnection during the module lifecycle.

+- `./src/services`: Brings together injectable classes that encapsulate business logic, utilities, and external integrations.
+    - `email.service.ts:` We have the configurations for sending emails and the send method that we will actually use to send emails.

 - `./test/` Directory dedicated to end-to-end (e2e) tests:
 - `app.e2e-spec.ts`: Our e2e tests to validate endpoints and main API flows, ensuring that scenarios work as expected. - `jest.e2e-json`: Jest configuration file for running e2e tests (defining recognized file extensions, starting point for test searches, transforms, etc.)